 Employee recognition programs, the saga continues.

 It seems never-ending.
-Companies are in a perpetual loop of either trying to launch an employee recognition program or trying to fine-tune their employee recognition program.
-Yet it wasn't that long ago that employee incentive programs simply consisted of health benefits and paid vacation days.
+Companies are in a perpetual loop of either trying to fine-tune their existing employee recognition program, or launching a new employee recognition program.
+Yet it wasn't that long ago that employee incentive programs simply consisted of paid vacation days and health benefits.
 In today's highly competitive talent pool, those "incentives" are just table stakes.
 Employees and potential employees are looking for organizations that will provide them with more than just the basics.

 One of the challenges for HR organizations is typically budget - getting any and/or getting enough.
 It can be easy for the CXOs at a company to view employee recognition as pure cost.
 Here's the reality.